rbeer/coursera_submit/README.md

 Some documentation of the changes I made.<br />
 The code blocks are quite lazily copied from the diff output.
 Having the script open in an editor aside will certainly help following this.

 Also, experienced python programmers will be bored by the following verbosity.
-I warned you. :p
+You have been warned. :p

 #####Let's get to it: